dasiths/dasiths.github.io/_posts/2018-12-31-client-credentials-flow-with-azuread.md

 For the client app to call an endpoint on the resource, it would require a token from AzureAD first.
 This token will be retrieved using the shared secret (or certificate).
 The received token will have the claim with the app roles the client app has been granted.
 This token will then be passed in the header whenever the client app calls an endpoint on the resource app.

-You can simply get the token by making a POST request as shown below.
+You can simply get the token by making a POST request as shown below:

 ```
 POST /contoso.com/oauth2/token HTTP/1.1